sommarskog/sql-docs/azure-sql/managed-instance/managed-instance-link-troubleshoot-how-to.md

 If the query returns no results, then the seeding process hasn't started or has already completed.

-Use the following T-SQL query to check the health of the link once data synchronization begins:
+Use the following T-SQL query on the *primary* instance to check the health of the link once data synchronization begins:

 ```sql
 DECLARE @link_name varchar(max) = '<DAGname>'